Meet Our Team

 Aside from her interests in the world of animal care, Dr. Anderson enjoys dance and still takes classes when time permits.
 She’s also an avid traveler and has visited Australia, Denmark, Norway, Sweden, Thailand, and South Africa—Dr. Anderson hopes to add more locations to the list in the near future!

 At home, Dr. Anderson shares her life with three loveable dogs: Fagan is a Golden retriever whose favorite pastimes include cuddling and sunbathing; Odin and Ridley are both mixed-breed dogs adopted from the Caribbean during Dr. Anderson’s time in veterinary school.

-Practice Manager, Veterinary Technician
+Practice Manager, Licensed Veterinary Technician

 Cats, dogs, frogs, turtles, and butterflies were but a few of the animals that Michelle rescued as a child.
 Thanks to the unconditional love of pets, she’s wanted to serve as an advocate for them for as long as she can remember!

 A native of the Cicero area, Michelle originally worked in administrative positions in the corporate world.
 One day, she decided she needed to follow her heart—she enrolled in a Veterinary Technology program and applied for a job in an animal clinic.
 To this day, Michelle considers it one of the best choices she’s ever made!
 Having been friends with Dr. Hammerschmidt previously, Michelle joined the South Shore Veterinary Hospital family on the day the clinic opened in 2005.